GoogleChrome/web.dev/src/site/content/en/blog/debug-web-vitals-in-the-field/index.md

 ### The Web Vitals Report tool

-If you're using the [Web Vitals Report](https://github.com/GoogleChromeLabs/web-vitals-report) tool, it's been recently updated to support [reporting on a single debug dimension](https://github.com/GoogleChromeLabs/web-vitals-report#debug-dimension) for each of the Core Web Vitals metrics.
+If you're using the [Web Vitals Report](https://github.com/GoogleChromeLabs/web-vitals-report) tool, it allows you to additionally report on [a single debug dimension](https://github.com/GoogleChromeLabs/web-vitals-report#debug-dimension) for each of the Core Web Vitals metrics.